mpuzey/panda/README.md

 As you've worked with the client for a while, you have an awareness of some past issues and upcoming work that it might be worth taking into consideration:
 * The client has been burned by vendor lock-in in the past, and prefers working with smaller frameworks. ✅
 * The client highly values automated tests, particularly those which ensure their business logic is implemented correctly. ✅
-* The client is in negotiation with several database vendors, and is interested in being database-agnostic if possible. ❌ - MongoDB used for persistence for now, can be swapped out easily
+* The client is in negotiation with several database vendors, and is interested in being database-agnostic if possible. ✅ - Repository pattern implemented to make the solution database agnostic, new databases can easily be adopted by using a new repository
 * The client is somewhat concerned that missed appointments waste significant amounts of clinicians' time, and is interested in tracking the impact this has over time on a per-clinician and per-department basis. ❌
 * The PANDA currently doesn't contain much data about clinicians, but will eventually track data about the specific organisations they currently work for and where they work from. ❌
 * The client is interested in branching out into foreign markets, it would be useful if error messages could be localised. ❌